Mezzky/note-app/README.md

 Currently, two official framework and library are available:

-- ReactJs use for Website D e velopment.
+- ReactJs use for Website D evelopment.
 - TailwindCSS use for styling the website.